Oklahoma City Helmet Laws

 For example, if a claims adjuster finds you to be 15% at fault for your injuries, you can only get 85% of your damages.
 In Oklahoma, anyone who is more than 50% at fault for their injuries will not be able to recover any damages.

 Failing to wear a helmet can shift some of the blame for your injuries to you.
 If you suffered a TBI while riding without a helmet, a juror or claims adjuster could reasonably allocate some of the blame for your TBI to you.
 Thus, failing to wear a helmet could reduce the damages you receive or bar them altogether.

-Contact McGuire Law Firm for a free consultation to discuss your motorcycle accident and how your helmet might affect the compensation you can seek.
+Contact our Oklahoma City motorcycle accident attorneys at McGuire Law Firm at (405) 513-5658 for a free consultation to discuss your accident and how your helmet might affect the compensation you can seek.
 We’ll explore the facts of your case and help you to find the best next steps.